renovatebot/renovate/docs/usage/faq.md

 ### Disable renovate for certain dependency types

-Define a packageRules entry which has the dependency type(s) in `depTypeList` and `"enabled": false`.
+Define a packageRules entry which has the dependency type(s) in `matchDepTypes` and `"enabled": false`.

 ### Use a single branch/PR for all dependency upgrades